-In many ways, being a travel nurse can make for very difficult decisions.
-Some travel nurses are brave enough to add their family to the mix.
-Travel nursing with family has it’s own unique challenges.
+Being a travel nurse can make very difficult decisions in many ways.
+Some travel nurses are brave enough to add their families to the mix.
+Travel nursing with the family has its unique challenges.

 Tips for Travel Nursing with Family